Sun Yat-sen: Exile in the United Kingdom

 While in exile in London in 1896, Sun raised money for his revolutionary party and to support uprisings in China.
-While the events leading up to it are unclear, Sun Yat-sen was detained at the Chinese Legation in London, where the Chinese secret service planned to smuggle him back to China to execute him for his revolutionary actions.
+While the events leading up to it are unclear, Sun Yat-sen was detained at the Chinese Legation in London on 11 October, where the Chinese secret service planned to smuggle him back to China to execute him for his revolutionary actions.
 He was released after 12 days by the efforts of James Cantlie, The Globe, The Times, and the Foreign Office, which left Sun a hero in the United Kingdom.
 (Note: Contrary to a popular legend, Sun entered the Legation voluntarily although he was prevented from leaving.
 The Legation planned to execute him and to return his body to Beijing for ritual beheading.
 Cantlie, his former teacher, was refused a writ of habeas corpus because of the Legation's diplomatic immunity, but he began a campaign through The Times.
 Through diplomatic channels, the British Foreign Office persuaded the Legation to release Sun.)
-James Cantlie, Sun's former teacher at the Hong Kong College of Medicine for Chinese, maintained a lifelong friendship with Sun and later wrote an early biography of him Sun wrote a book in 1897 about his detention, "Kidnapped in London."
+James Cantlie, Sun's former teacher at the Hong Kong College of Medicine for Chinese, maintained a lifelong friendship with Sun and later wrote an early biography of him Sun wrote a book in 1897 about his detention, Kidnapped in London.

 The bronze plaque of Sun is currently mounted on an outside wall of the building of "City Junior School" at 4 Gray's Inn Place.

 Exile in Japan

 Sun traveled by way of Canada to Japan to begin his exile there.
-He arrived in Yokohama on 16 August 1897 and met with the Japanese politician Tōten Miyazaki.
+He arrived in Yokohama on 16 August 1897 and met with the Japanese philosopher Tōten Miyazaki.
 Most Japanese who actively worked with Sun were motivated by a pan-Asian opposition to Western imperialism.
 In Japan, Sun also met Mariano Ponce, a diplomat of the First Philippine Republic.

 During the Philippine Revolution and the Philippine–American War, Sun helped Ponce procure weapons that had been salvaged from the Imperial Japanese Army and ship the weapons to the Philippines.
 By helping the Philippine Republic, Sun hoped that the Filipinos would retain their independence so that he could be sheltered in the country in staging another Chinese revolution.
 However, as the war ended in July 1902, the United States emerged victorious from a bitter three-year war against the Republic.
 Therefore, Sun did not have the opportunity to ally with the Philippines in his revolution in China.

-In 1897, through an introduction by Miyazaki Toten, Sun Yat-sen met Tōyama Mitsuru of the political organization Genyosha.
+In 1897, through an introduction by Tōten, Sun Yat-sen met Tōyama Mitsuru of the political organization Genyosha.
 Through Tōyama, he received financial support for his activities and living expenses in Tokyo from Hiraoka Kotarō.
-Additionally, his residence, a 2,000-square-meter mansion in Waseda-Tsurumaki-cho, was arranged by Inukai Tsuyoshi.
+Additionally, his residence, a 2000 sqm mansion in Waseda-Tsurumaki-cho, was arranged by Inukai Tsuyoshi.

 In 1899, the Boxer Rebellion occurred.
 The following year, Sun Yat-sen attempted another uprising in Huizhou, but it ended in failure.
 In 1902, despite already having a wife in China, he married the Japanese teenage girl Kaoru Otsuki.
 Furthermore, he kept Asada Haru as a mistress and frequently had her accompany him.